JWhitleyWork/CR10SmartUpgrades/README.md

 12. Set the printer upright and connect it via Ethernet to your PC.
 13. Plug in and power on the printer.
 14. Wait for the wifi network OpenWRT to appear and connect to it.
-  a.
-Optionally, if you want to connect it to your existing network, you can connect the Ethernet port to your router or switch.
+    - Optionally, if you want to connect it to your existing network, you can connect the Ethernet port to your router or switch.
 15. Once connected, open a browser and navigate to http://192.168.1.1:81/cgi-bin/luci/.
-  a. *Note*: If you connected via Ethernet to your existing network, you'll have to check your DHCP server for a new client to find the IP address and use it in the URL above.
+    - *Note*: If you connected via Ethernet to your existing network, you'll have to check your DHCP server for a new client to find the IP address and use it in the URL above.
-  b.
-Log in with the username `root` and no password.
+    - Log in with the username `root` and no password.
-  c.
-Make sure to set a new password under System > Administration once logged in.
+    - Make sure to set a new password under System > Administration once logged in.
 16. Set a static IP address for the printer under Network > Interfaces.
-  a.
-On the version of OpenWRT that I downloaded, this involved editing the `br-lan` interface and setting a static IP in the subnet of my home network (outside the DHCP address range).
+    - On the version of OpenWRT that I downloaded, this involved editing the `br-lan` interface and setting a static IP in the subnet of my home network (outside the DHCP address range).
-  b.
-If you want the printer to connect to your Wifi, you'll need to add a wireless connection under Network > Wireless.
+    - If you want the printer to connect to your Wifi, you'll need to add a wireless connection under Network > Wireless.
 Once you've configured the network, click Save & Apply.
-  c.
-Once you are able to connect to the printer through your home network, remove the "OpenWRT" network under Network > Wireless.
+    - Once you are able to connect to the printer through your home network, remove the "OpenWRT" network under Network > Wireless.
-  d.
-Don't forget to set a gateway (your network's) and DNS servers for the interface.
+    - Don't forget to set a gateway (your network's) and DNS servers for the interface.
 17. From here, follow the instructions at https://damsteen.nl/blog/2022/02/10/how-to-install-octowrt-on-creality-wifi-box#connecting-to-a-command-prompt.
 When you get to the section "Installing Octoprint", come back here.
-  a. **NOTE**: Install version 1.8.2 *or earlier*.
+    - **NOTE**: Install version 1.8.2 *or earlier*.
 1.8.6 contains dependencies on packages that are not available on OpenWRT.
 18. Several instructions in the "Installing Octoprint" section of the link from 17 were broken or no longer worked.
 Follow the below instructions instead.
 19. Update the system and install some dependencies.
 ```